Damascus, Oregon: History

 According to Oregon Geographic Names, Damascus can date its existence as a community back to 1867, when a post office by that name was established.
 That post office was closed in 1904.
 The original heart of the community is along Oregon Route 212, which as of 2004 served as part of the city's southern boundary.

 A 2000 decision by Metro to expand Portland's urban growth boundary into the area prompted some citizens of the community to submit Measure 3-138, a measure on the ballot for the 2004 general election in November.
-The initiative's passage resulted in the incorporation of the former unincorporated communities of Damascus and Carver into the City of Damascus, a step which prevents nearby cities from annexing the community.
+The initiative's passage resulted in the incorporation of the former unincorporated communities of Damascus and Carver into the City of Damascus, a step which prevented nearby cities from annexing the community.
 The city was the first new city in Oregon in 22 years.

-In a special election on September 21, 2005, a city charter was approved by 88% of its voters.
+In a special election on September 21, 2005, a city charter was approved by 88% of voters.
 Voters in eleven parcels of land between Damascus and Happy Valley were given the chance to vote on annexation to Damascus: six of the areas voted for annexation, four voted against, and in the eleventh no votes were cast.

-During a primary election in 2016 voters chose to disincorporate, shutting the City down and transferring assets to Clackamas County.
-The disincorporation vote was later nullified by a 2019 Appeal Court decision on May 1.
+As a city, Damascus went through seven city managers in eight years, and generally had a contentious existence as a municipality.
+This included a vote to disincorporate the city and to recall the mayor in 2013.

+In the May 17, 2016 primary, the citizens of Damascus voted a second time on a proposal to disincorporate.
+This time, the proposal was approved, and the city ostensibly ceased to exist on July 18, 2016.
+However, the disincorporation was nullified by the Oregon Appellate Court on May 1, 2019.
 The court held that the voter turnout did not reach the State's fifty percent threshold and therefore should have been invalidated back in 2016.
-On September 3, 2020 the Oregon Supreme Court upheld State legislation that ratified the 2016 disincorporation vote.
-As a result, the City of Damascus was deemed disincorporated in July, 2016 and no longer exists as a municipal corporation.
+On September 3, 2020, the Oregon Supreme Court reinstated the disincorporation vote of 2016 and the city no longer exists.
+What was once the City of Damascus is now unincorporated territory in Clackamas County.

 Geography

-Damascus sits 712 ft above sea-level.
+Damascus sits 712 ft above sea level.
 Located in north-central part of Clackamas County, the former city's northern boundary was the Multnomah County line.
 Boring lies to the east, and Clackamas to the west.